salesforce/design-system-react/README.md

 )
 ```

 Bundled script files are provided _only_ for convenience.
+Do not use in production.

 * `design-system-react.min.js` (700KB+) - includes icons in the JavaScript
 * `design-system-react-components.min.js` (~400KB) - no icons.

 ## Contributing to the code base

-#### Clone and develop locally with in-browser test server
+#### Clone and develop locally with Storybook and in-browser tests

 ```
 git clone git@github.com:salesforce/design-system-react.git